Therapeutic macro dose of psilocybin | Hallucinogen mushrooms.

 Therefore, what I propose in my group therapies with macrodoses is to assist in the entropy process that the patient undergoes during the experience, ordering their energy field to remove electrical noise, so they can establish their own direction.
 I develop my service with complete autonomy and unlimited responsibility because I know how to proceed and I understand what I am doing.
 In part, these therapies take the form of a clinical trial..

 Entering altered states of consciousness should be a regular practice for everyone, without the need for exogenous substances, without the need for psychoactive substances, but always oriented towards love, with discipline.
 It is the natural way to recover our potential and free the Hydra consciousness.
 However, and in resonance with what has been described above, there are those who feel they need a small external stimulus, and it is perfectly fine to feel that way.
 Entheogens exist for those cases, and they are natural, they do not undergo any industrial process.
+After all, individual experience needs contrast, to see its reflection and understand itself; that's why we need the other, in one way or another.

 Psilocybin remains in the blood for 6 to 8 hours, during which time acute neurobiological changes occur.
 These changes can then continue, mild but persistent, for up to three weeks.

 For more information about my work with Mnah, I invite you to read the relevant section here.
+You can also read the sections on my website where I discuss the Z essay, the Z retreats, and the Sutra Hydra Sürji school.

 ARTICLE PUBLISHED IN AUGUST 2025 BY JAVI JAMES.
 ALL RIGHTS RESERVED.
 ISSN S/N.